MegaGlest/megaglest-source/docs/README.txt

 3. Configuration

 MegaGlest can be configured in three ways:
-- in-game config menu: basic parameters
+- in-game config menu: most options
-- using the separate configuration utility
+- using the separate MegaGlest Configurator
 - manual editing of glestuser.ini (options) and glestuserkeys.ini (hotkeys)

 DO NOT directly edit glest.ini and glestkeys.ini but rather edit glestuser.ini